FediMod/fires/docs/index.md

       Rather than prescribing that a given action must be taken, FIRES publishers only suggest an action to take.
 Consumers of data should always provide control over what is applied to instances.
       <br/><br/>
       Moderators should always make the final decision that is right for their community.
-  - title: Not designed for the creation of denylists
+  - title: Not designed just for the creation of denylists
     details: |
       Whilst a server can publish just information about domain moderation, we shouldn't limited to just domains.
 Often there's more nuanced data that can be shared with moderation teams.
       <br/><br/>